carolinekness/MindocMD/006_Launching_Your_Site.md

-The second way is under Settings à Pages.
+The second way is under Settings and Pages.